 - 1. Hold the MENU button down.
-Do not release the button. - Push the trigger forward OR pull the trigger back to change the frequency.
+Do not release the button. - 2.
+Push the trigger forward to decrease the frequency Or pull the trigger back to increase the frequency.

 Each frequency change requires a push of the MENU button.
 Each actuation will shift the frequency by one value.